 What need would the proposed rule address?

-The majority of fees have remained unchanged for 20 years.
+The majority of DEQ’s Hazardous Waste Program fees have remained unchanged for 20 years.
 By the 2019-21 biennium, funding will be insufficient to support current service levels needed to maintain the program.

 DEQ must establish the new fees by July 1, 2019, to cover costs associated with implementing the Hazardous Waste Program and delivering services to regulated entities.
 The program has significantly reduced staff and is currently operating below the legislatively approved budget staffing levels by three positions.